ZacSweers/Offerings/offerings.md

 * Where does your company currently stand?
 Do you have anything done?
 * General road map of what you plan to do, and where you plan to take the company.
 * Using an NDA as an excuse to not give any information on what the job entails is a quick way to piss off the group.
+* What do *you* bring to the table?
+  * *I'll listen a LOT more closely to someone with an idea who's put a lot of thought into the marketing and/or target market and/or getting confirmation that there are people that want the product, etc.*

 **2 - Payment**
 * Equity, hourly, weekly, monthly, contract, it needs to be *something*.